1.0: Blog Contents:

 ☆☆☆

 2.0 — On Black-birding: Firstly, to provide a definition of 'changeling', the noun is used in reference to an infant suffering deformity, that is, disability.
 The infant's defectiveness or anomaly is taken, according to the folk-lore legend, as a sign that fairies have substituted one of their own children suffering physiological defects for an in-tact, healthy human child.
 Medical ignorance and superstition are found to be the source of a history of unjust persecution, that is woven in to a more historically grounded telling of kid-napping, such as narrated by the Scottish author, Robert Louis-Stevenson in the historical novel: 'Kidnapped', circa 10 May 1986, and the sequel, 'Catriona', circa 1893; or black-birding, such as discussed in Jack London's semi-autobiographical 'The Cruise Of The Snark', circa 1911.
+2.1 — The political discourses, with historical contextualisation, are often elided and remain mythified with a foreboding sense of the transgressive per the psychological thriller / horror genre: the film comes to represent the strange terror of which may have been over-heard among local gossips: known to afflict some house-holds, but never one's own—unless denial calls out for it's peculiar course of return to the truth: scary as it may be, it is avoided only out of foolish bravado and nothing greater.

 2.2 — Another sort of recent text on the matter of black-birding, that is, the kid-napping and later coercion of children and some-times adults through isolation and deception to work as slaves or poorly paid labourers in distant locations, is by the celebrated French director, Jean-Pierre Jeunet, viz.
 'La Cité des enfants perdus / The City Of Lost Children', co-directed with Marc Caro, 17 August 1995 at Germany; a film set within a dystopian world of highly improbable freaks, who bizarrely are reminiscent of the travelling circuses of pre-war Europe, serve a master scientist who "amorally" conducts experiments on abducted children.
 There is always the gaudy or obscene found to sustain a gaze of fascination among film audiences, if only to gratify a desire to confirm the deplorable state of some other world.